sjbylo/container-workshop/03-build-image-with-app/README.md

 ```

 The curl command should output HTML which should contain "<title>Favourite Linux distribution</title>".
-If you don't have curl, open the URL in a broswer.
+If you don't have curl, open the URL in a browser.

 Kill your running container.